top of page

 At the end of the day, you are often paying a premium price for marketing, brand recognition, and placement—not for superior nutrition.
 That’s why it’s so important to read the ingredient list yourself and make an informed decision.

 Look for foods that list real, named meat as the first ingredient and avoid those that rely heavily on fillers.
-Feeding a truly high-quality diet can make a noticeable difference in your cat’s health, coat, energy levels, and overall well-being.
+Feeding a truly high-quality diet can make a noticeable difference in your cat’s health, stool quality and smell, coat, energy levels, and overall well-being.
 Choosing a reputable breeder who prioritizes nutrition and health is just as important.

 🐾 Feeding Bengal Cats: Common Questions